 - The RIG chairs are ultimately responsible for ensuring the accuracy and relevancy of the RIG websites.

-- The Communications and Web Teamwill review the RIG websites once a year and notify RIG chairs when a page needs updating.
+- The Working Group will review the RIG websites once a year and notify RIG chairs when a page needs updating.

 - IT is responsible for maintaining an automatic feed of RIG publications from the Symplectic database, other than on personal staff or group websites.

 - The head of each team will be responsible for the content of their links to the Analytical Services page, and shall review them once a year for accuracy.

 3. People and groups

 The staff pages will list all academic staff, emeritus staff and postdoctoral researchers (unless they have opted out).
 All staff pages are automatically generated from the Chemistry admin database, which contains a staff list with basic information such as name, telephone number, email and a photograph.
 The accuracy of staff entries in the admin database is the responsibility of HR.

 IT is responsible for maintaining a direct Symplectic feed to each academic staff and postdoctoral researcher entry, filtered to include only articles, chapters and books.